TechnologyEnhancedLearning/DLSV2/README.md

 1. Open the options menu in Visual Studio (F4).
 2. Search for 'External Web Tools'.
 3. In the list select `$(PATH)` and use the up arrow button to move it to the top of the list.
-4. Restart Visual Studio or double click the build command in the Task Runner Explorer to rerun the npm build.
+4. Restart Visual Studio or double click the build command in the Task Runner Explorer to rerun the yarn build.
 5. This might cause the build to fail, if tools such as SASS can no longer be found.
 If this occurs:
     1. Delete the `node_modules` folder in `DigitalLearningSolutions.Web`
     2. Run the install command in the Task Runner Explorer to reinstall the `node_modules`